 All you should do is let the liquid evaporate by simmering your sauce over low heat for 3 to 5 minutes, depending on the amount.
 If your sauce is very thin, bring it to a boil and then simmer for 10 minutes until it becomes thicker.

-2. Add mashed vegetables
+2. Add Mashed Vegetables

 Of course, you don’t want to overdo it.
 A spoon or two of it will do the trick.
 Mashed potatoes are a better option as it’s packed with starch, albeit any mashed vegetable can add an additional flavor to your meal.

-3. Add cornstarch
+3. Add Cornstarch

 Many people add flour to sauces in order to thicken them, but all-purpose flour can ruin the taste and texture of the sauce.
 Cornstarch has a neutral flavor and it’s easy to stir it in a pre-made sauce.

 Unlike a roux that people often make and add to sauces, you don’t need to combine cornstarch with anything.
 Just add a tiny amount of cornstarch to your sauce and allow it to simmer for a minute or so until it thickens.
-Avoid adding too much cornstarch as you can ruin your sauce texture.

-4. Use a roux
+4. Use A Roux

 The combination of butter and flour cooked for a few minutes makes an ideal sauce thickener.
 A roux might take a bit of time and effort to make, but it really works.

 Take equal parts of flour and butter.
 Add the butter to a frying pan and melt it over medium heat for a minute.
 Then, stir in a little bit of all-purpose flour, mix well until you get a smooth texture.

 As strange as it sounds, adding an egg yolk to your spaghetti sauce won’t only thicken it, but will also make your spaghetti taste in a different way.
 Egg yolks are typically used to thicken cream sauces or salad dressings, yet many people start adding them to spaghetti sauces, as well.

 Since eggs tend to scramble when you add it to hot meals and water, it’s important to be careful as you add it to your sauce.
 Add 1/2 cup of hot sauce to a mixing bowl and slowly whisk in one egg yolk.

-6. Consider arrowroot
+6. Consider Arrowroot